-&lt;sup>15 Id.
+&lt;sup>16 Id.

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES agencies apply the Federal Rules of Evidence; others have developed evidentiary rules to suit their specific need.
-Adjudicators in some contexts have an affirmative duty to develop the record or assist unrepresented parties; adjudicators in other contexts have no such obligation.
-Some adjudicators play an active role questioning parties and witnesses and calling experts; others do not.
+&lt;sup>17 Admin.
+Conf. of the U.S., Recommendation 86-2, Use of Federal Rules of Evidence in Federal Agency Adjudications, 51 Fed.
+Reg.
+25,642 (July 16, 1986).
+The APA provides only that "the agency as a matter of policy shall provide for the exclusion of irrelevant, immaterial, or unduly repetitious evidence."
+5 U.S.C. § 556(d).

+calling experts; others do not.
 Adjudicators vary in the degree to which they are viewed as subject-matter experts and the extent to which they have access to the expertise of agency policymakers.

 This Recommendation encourages agencies to develop appropriate policies to address independent research conducted by adjudicators.
 The policies could take different forms depending on the circumstances.
-In some circumstances, an agency may consider publishing a legislative rule or a rule of agency organization, procedure, or practice.
-In other circumstances, an agency guidance document, including an interpretative rule or general statement of policy within the meaning of the APA, may be suitable.
+In some circumstances, an agency may consider publishing a legislative rule.
+In other circumstances, an agency guidance document, including an interpretive rule or general statement of policy within the meaning of the APA, may be suitable.
 An agency may intend for its policy to confer an important procedural right on private parties and bind the agency.
 Alternatively, it may intend for its policy only to facilitate internal agency processes and not bind the agency except, perhaps, in cases in which noncompliance results in substantial prejudice to a private party.
 The appropriate form of an agency's policy on independent research will depend on its substance and intended effect and on the unique circumstances of the agency's adjudicatory program.

-Although the emphasis of this Recommendation is the particular phenomenon of independent internet research, its recommended best practices apply equally to independent research by other means. &lt;sup>16 See generally Admin.
+Although the emphasis of this Recommendation is the particular phenomenon of independent internet research, its recommended best practices apply equally to independent research by other means.

+RECOMMENDATION

+Independent research by adjudicators, especially that conducted on the internet, could have

+&lt;sup>18 Legislative rules dealing with agency organization, procedure, or practice are exempt from notice-and-comment requirements.
+5 U.S.C. § 553(b)(A).
+See generally Admin.
 Conf. of the U.S., Recommendation 92-1, The Procedural and Practice Rule Exemption from the APA Notice-and-Comment Rulemaking Requirements, 57 Fed.
 Reg.
-30,102 (July 8, 1992). &lt;sup>17 5 U.S.C. § 553(a); see generally Admin.
+30,102 (July 8, 1992).

+&lt;sup>19 5 U.S.C. § 553(a); see generally Admin.
 Conf. of the U.S., Recommendation 2019-3, Public Availability of Agency Guidance Documents, 84 Fed.
 Reg.
 38,931 (Aug.
 8, 2019); Admin.
 Conf. of the U.S., Recommendation 2019-1, Agency Guidance Through Interpretive Rules, 84 Fed.
 Reg.
 38,927 (Aug.
 8, 2019); Admin.
 Conf. of the U.S., Recommendation 2018-5, Public Availability of Adjudication Rules, 84 Fed.
 Reg.
 2142 (Feb.
 6, 2019); Admin.
 Conf. of the U.S., Recommendation 2017-5, Agency Guidance Through Policy Statements, 82 Fed.
 Reg.
 61,734 (Dec.
+29, 2017).

-29, 2017). &lt;sup>18 See Am.
+&lt;sup>20 See Am.
 Farm Lines v.
-Black Ball Freight Serv., 397 U.S. 532, 539 (1970). &lt;sup>19 See id.
+Black Ball Freight Serv., 397 U.S. 532, 539 (1970).